Henri de Tonti: New France

-In the summer of 1678, De Tonti journeyed to Quebec with René-Robert Cavelier, Sieur de La Salle; who recognized him as an able associate and thus named De Tonti his lieutenant.
+In the summer of 1678, Tonti journeyed to Quebec with René-Robert Cavelier, Sieur de La Salle; who recognized him as an able associate and thus named De Tonti his lieutenant.
 On August 27, Tonti and La Salle arrived in Gulf St. Lawrence.
-De Tonti described it as "A place extremely cold where no wheat grows".
-On December 26 of the same year, de Tonti and La Salle reached the Niagara.
-De Tonti was left to supervise the construction of Fort Conti below Niagara Falls and the construction of the Griffon in early 1679 above the falls, which was to be the first ship to sail the Great Lakes.
+Tonti described it as "A place extremely cold where no wheat grows".
+On December 26 of the same year, Tonti and La Salle reached the Niagara.
+Tonti was left to supervise the construction of Fort Conti below Niagara Falls and the construction of the Griffon in early 1679 above the falls, which was to be the first ship to sail the Great Lakes.

-In August 1679, De Tonti arrived at Fort Michilimackinac, the crossroads for southwestern fur trade, in which he discovered some of La Salle's crew had fled to and traded many livre's worth of goods.
-After rounding up the deserters, De Tonti sailed to the mouth of the St. Joseph and helped establish Fort Miami.
-Early in 1680. de Tonti also helped build Fort de Crèvecoeur in Illinois, which La Salle left de Tonti to hold while he returned to Ontario.
-While on his return trip up the Illinois, La Salle concluded that Starved Rock might provide an ideal location for another fortification and sent word downriver to de Tonti regarding this idea.
+In August 1679, Tonti arrived at Fort Michilimackinac, the crossroads for southwestern fur trade, to which he discovered some of La Salle's crew had fled and traded many livres worth of goods.
+After rounding up the deserters, Tonti sailed to the mouth of the St. Joseph and helped establish Fort Miami.
+Early in 1680.
+Tonti also helped build Fort de Crèvecoeur in Illinois, which La Salle left Tonti to hold while he returned to Ontario.
+While on his return trip up the Illinois, La Salle concluded that Starved Rock might provide an ideal location for another fortification and sent word downriver to Tonti regarding this idea.

-Following La Salle's instructions, de Tonti took five men and departed up the river to evaluate the suitability of the Starved Rock site.
-Shortly after de Tonti's departure, on April 16, 1680, the seven members of the expedition who remained at Fort de Crèvecoeur ransacked and abandoned the fort and began their own march back to Canada.f> This opened up opportunity for Iroquois warriors to attack, stabbing de Tonti and forcing his men to retreat to Baie-des-Puants in late 1680.
-In 1681, after recuperating from his injuries, De Tonti traveled to Fort Michilimackinac to rejoin La Salle.
+Following La Salle's instructions, Tonti took five men and departed up the river to evaluate the suitability of the Starved Rock site.
+Shortly after Tonti's departure, on April 16, 1680, the seven members of the expedition who remained at Fort de Crèvecoeur ransacked and abandoned the fort and began their own march back to Canada. f> This opened up opportunity for Iroquois warriors to attack, stabbing Tonti and forcing his men to retreat to Baie-des-Puants in late 1680.
+In 1681, after recuperating from his injuries, Tonti traveled to Fort Michilimackinac to rejoin La Salle.